Oahu Dream Weddings Tips & Advice

 - Consider a Hawaiian Haku head wreath to hold your shoulder or shorter length hair in place.

-- If you secure your own hair person directly, please make sure they know that you cannot be late.
-Stylist are notorious for making people late LOL.
+- If you secure your own hair person directly (not Dawn), please make sure that they know that you cannot be late.
+Stylist are notorious for making people late.

 Make-Up:

-- Just a little heavier foundation than you would normally use is best for photos but, up to you if you don't use much make-up.
+- Just a little heavier foundation than you would normally use is best for photos but, no worries if you don't use or like much make-up.

 - Avoid any type of make-up that will cause face shine or shimmer.

-- Do not use glitter on your face or eyes, the flash can make them look like small white specks in your photos and we can't fix that.
+- Avoid use too much glitter on your face or eyes, the flash can make them look like small white specks in your photos and we can't fix that.

 Tanning and Sunburn:

-- Please avoid sunburn!
-There's no way to fix sunburn in photos, not to mention, it's pretty uncomfortable.
+- Every wants a tan and maybe some color but, irrespective of your skin tone, dark and especially light please, avoid getting sunburn.
+There's no way to fix sunburn skin in photos, not to mention, it's pretty uncomfortable.
 LOL.
-Watch out burning the tops of your feet and hands.
-Yes, we've seen it.
-LOL.
+Watch out burning the tops of your feet and hands too.
+Yes, we've seen it. and it's painful.
+Sunscreen all over until after the ceremony!

-- Avoid spray-on or rubbed-in tanning products.
+- Do not use tanning of skin darkening products.
 They can photograph in different colors (orange or yellow is common) and cannot be balanced with the naturally colored complexions of others, your clothes, and the scenery.
 They can also get washed off rather quickly, especially on the hands, arms, and face, and you'll have different colored body parts :)

 - Be especially careful about "raccoon eyes" from wearing sunglasses all day too.
 LOL.